mmvergara/mmvergara/README.md

 **`Web Developer Developer`**

-A Developer always looking to try out new technologies, willing to work for free, just to gain some experience that i can use for the next oppurtunity given.
+A Developer who is always looking to try out new technologies, willing to work for free, just to gain some experience that i can use for the next oppurtunity given.

 - 🌍 I'm based in Luzon, Philippines 🇵🇭
 - ✉️ You can contact me at mark.jesusmanabat@gmail.com